tinysun212/test-repo-1/install.md

 Patch cmake
 -----------

-  A patch for Cygwin-Clang is not yet applied to this version.
   Without this patch, the import libraries will not be generated.
+  (This patch is already applied to the CMake nightly build, but not yet to this 3.3.2.)
 ```
    Create two files as follows (each has one line)